 Welcome to MARINA JACARÉ VILLAGE …., to Paraiba’s coastline, and of course to Brazil.

-The following informations are the result of compilations, translations and comments uttered by boaters who have been to Jacare and who have hugged the Brazilian coastline.
-They are only 100% valid if they are regularly updated, so feel welcome to our heading : “Comments”.
+The following informations has been compiled from compendiums, translations and comments contributed by sailors who have been to Jacaré and who have hugged the Brazilian coastline.
+The information will only continue to be 100% valid if it is regularly updated, so please feel welcome to leave your contributions on our page “Contact Us”. http://www.marina-jacare-village.com/wordpress/nous-contacter/

-The entry of the Brazilian port of CABEDELO is situated on the extreme eastern point of South America .
+The entry of the Brazilian port of CABEDELO is situated on the extreme eastern point of the South American continent.

-“Jacare” (which means Alligator, although one would have a hard time meeting one in that area) is located at 2 miles from the commercial harbour of Cabedelo (07°02’S, 34°51W) in a shielded estuary of the Paraiba river.
-This stopover place has been passed on verbally since the early 70’s and is reputed to be quiet, with a well buoyed night and day channel.
-However, some of the lightbuoys might be out of service, so tempting to enter at night might be hazardous.
-Just make sure to hit the outer buoy first.
+“Jacaré” (which means Alligator, although one would have a hard time meeting one in that area) is located2 miles from the commercial harbour of Cabedelo (07°02’S, 34°51W) in a protected estuary of the Paraiba river.
+This stopover place has been passed on by word of mouth between sailors since the early 70’s and is reputed to be quiet, with a well buoyed channel, equally navigable by day and night (which is otherwise rarely the case along the Brazilian coast).

 |CBD 01||06°56,250’ S||34°48,600’W|